 Anyway I’ve digressed slightly, what I really wanted to speak of in this article is what to do with your little babies during this hot weather:

 -Keep them in the shade between 10-4.

 -High factor sunblock 50+ if they are in the sun and reapply regularly.

 -Cover your babies arms and legs if in the sun, dress them in clothes made from closet woven fabric made of natural fibres.
 Bamboo is a personal favourite as it has thermoregulating properties.

 -Dress them in just a nappy and vest (ideally keep them in the shade so that you don’t need to use long sleeves or trousers to cover their legs and arms.)
 The NHS reccomends keeping all babies under six months out of direct sunlight.

 -Wide rimmed hat that covers the neck and face.

--A parasol on your buggy is preferential to covering your pram with a blanket as will let fresh air and a slight breeze through
+-A parasol on your buggy is preferential to covering your pram with a blanket, as this will let fresh air and a slight breeze through.

 -It is normal for your baby to be demanding the breast more in warmer weather and may be having shorter feeds just to obtain the watery milk.
 Your body will be compensating for the warmer weather and altering your breastmilk to make it more thirst quenching to suit your babies needs.